awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-files.md

 #
 # ---------------------
 #
 # 9) Copy my-folder and its 3 files (along with the appspec.yml file) to the destination folder c:\temp.
+If any of the files already exist on the instance, overwrite them.
 #
 files:
   - source: \
     destination: c:\temp
+file_exists_behavior: OVERWRITE
 #
 # Result:
 #   c:\temp\appspec.yml